-Do not include any proprietary information in the Layperson's Summary.
-The Layperson's Summary will also be used by advocate reviewers (section 9.1) in evaluating the significance and impact of the proposed work.
+Do not include any proprietary information in the layperson's summary.
+The layperson's summary will also be used by advocate reviewers (section 9.1) in evaluating the significance and impact of the proposed work.

-8.2.3.
-Goals and Objectives
+8.2.3 Goals and Objectives

 List specific goals and objectives for each year of the project.
-These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success.
+These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success if the award is made.

-8.2.4.
-Timeline (1 page)
+8.2.4 Timeline (1 page)